OllieJonas/Benchmarking-Lunar-Lander/README.md

 This project aims to provide a framework for multiple different RL methods, and provide some utilities that are common amongst all of them.

-A more description of the project (including the config file, creating an agent and the project's structure) can be found in the `docs/` directory.
+A more detailed description of the project (including the config file, creating an agent and the project's structure) can be found in the `docs/` directory.

 ## Features